 - Production Status2 finds items with a Production Status matching the text entered.

-- Database Item Type is a searchable menu where you can select one of the many Database Item Types.
+- Database Item Type is a searchable drop-down menu where you can select one of the many Database Item Types.

 - Have Release Date is a drop-down menu with the option to select "Any" (default), "Yes", or "No".